mcnaryj/Homework-8/README.md

 * Updated LinkedIn profile

+## Installation/Viewing the Files

+Download the files contained in the Homework-8 repository, either through Github or by making a clone of the repository and downloading it locally.
+Once downloaded, open the file index.html to view the webpage.
+The published site can be found here: https://mcnaryj.github.io/McNary-Homework-8/.

+## Acceptance Criteria
+(Taken from the initial readme)
 1. Display your contact information.
 If you don't want to share your personal email or phone number, use a separate email that you will only use for coding, also known as a developer email, and/or a call forwarding service, such as [Google Voice](https://voice.google.com/).

 2. Have links to your GitHub profile and LinkedIn profile